tassweb-fang/apache_ant_tut/README.md

 # apache_ant_tut

+This repo is for Scorecard project - Apache Ant

-markdown note for Apache ANT tutorial on pluralsight
+It includes a markdown note for Apache ANT tutorial on pluralsight